Maintel-ICON/map-audiosafe-gafpa/README.md

 ## 🛡️ About Audiosafe

-Audiosafe automatically exports and archives call recordings and metadata from supported contact center platforms (such as Genesys Cloud) to secure AWS storage.
+Audiosafe automatically exports and archives call recordings and metadata from supported contact centre platforms (such as Genesys Cloud) to secure AWS storage.
 It provides:

 - FCA and GDPR-compliant long-term storage
 - Search and filter capabilities